ys2843/sephora-web-crawler/README.md

 The spider runs automatially.

 # Implementation
-This project is implemented using Scrapy Library with the help of Selenium Web driver to deal with lazy loading.
+This project is implemented using Scrapy Library with the help of Selenium Web Driver to deal with lazy loading.
 The works mainly involves:
-+ Items fields
++ Item fields
 + Scrapy spider
 + Pipelines
-+ Setting
++ Settings
 ### Items Fields
 `items.py` defines what attributes an item (a skincare product) has.
 All the fields are fetched from 'sephora' web page except `is_safe` and `unsafe_ingredients` which are assigned in the pipelines.
 ``` python